News

 The release stated that “it will play a crucial role in balancing the need to protect vulnerable audiences, such as children, with the principles of freedom of expression and consumer choice.”

-Certification To Films In Lesser Time
+Certification of Films In a Lesser Time

 The process of film certification will involve a completely digital process to reduce transactional time.
 To make the business easy, a provision has been introduced for ‘priority screening’ in order to speed up the process of certification in the situation of urgency felt by the filmmaker because of their prior commitments to the release of the film.
 This will enhance transparency and eliminate all circumstances.